Storm chaser captures stunning ‘quadruple’ microburst at sunset

 Olbinski and his chase partner, Brett Wright, had spent much of the day in west Texas and eastern New Mexico trying, with no avail, to chase scattered severe storms that cropped up in the area.
 The activity proved less than photogenic, almost prompting the pair to throw in the towel.

-“We had given up on the day and … said ‘we’ll go to Lubbock [to spend the night],' ” Olbinski said.
-“We knew there were storms on the way, but as we got closer to Hobbs [on the New Mexico-Texas border], I was watching a storm, and said ‘there’s a wall cloud, Brett!
+“We had given up on the day and … said ‘We’ll go to Lubbock [to spend the night],’ ” Olbinski said.
+“We knew there were storms on the way, but as we got closer to Hobbs [on the New Mexico-Texas border], I was watching a storm and said: ‘There’s a wall cloud, Brett!
 The top is kind of beefing.’ ”

 The storm was a right-mover, deviating south of the mean flow and acquiring a bit of extra oomph and rotation.
 After fueling up, Olbinski, Wright and their tour guests raced into position, skirting the hail core by barely a quarter-mile before settling to the east.